The Need for a European Enterprise

 DK – You must not use profit as a basis for decision-making.
 That gives rise to all kinds of complications.
 Profit is something that you can only see with your back to the future.
 You have to turn around and confront all those uncertainties.
 Then you seek to grow the net present value of all the positive net cash flows that you expect in the future.

 HS – So it becomes much more a story than simply adding up what you’ve earned.
 It becomes: How good is your story about the future?
 What are the future sources of prosperity, you must also value those.
-A farmer will say: “I don’t harvest the land but look at all the young seedlings.”
+A farmer will say: “I won’t harvest the land this autumn but look at all the young seedlings.”
 It’s a different attitude: When I look in my wallet it’s empty, but all seeds are planted and ready.
 As a leader, this requires you to tell the world you have put in the seeds.

 DK – First, you need a license to operate.
 Society allows you to plant and harvest and that continuity is important, because without continuity you will not collect the projected cash flows in the first place You will be out of business before they reach maturity.